 If you know where to go in Burwell, you will find hops growing naturally in the hedgerows and Burwell still has a 'maltings' even if it is no longer used for malting barley.

-In the classic tradition of producing different grades of ale this is a stronger version of our classic Beer Fuggled Bitter.
+In the classic tradition of producing different grades of ale this is a stronger version of our classic Beer Fuggled Bitter and is brewed all year except in the Summer.
 Richer, more malty and great for the colder months.
 At 5.5% ABV it also packs more of a punch.

 Stefans' Mühle is a wheat beer made in the traditional Bavarian style.
 Unlike Belgian style wheat beers it does not contain additional flavourings (e.g. orange peel & coriander).
 It is a refreshing beer that is great served cold with a slice of lemon on a hot summers day.